le0li9ht/ThreatHunting/Linux/PAM/StealingCredentials/ReadMe.md

 ```
 sudo cp pam_backdoor.so /lib/x86_64-linux-gnu/security/
 ```
-Modify the common-auth file under /etc/pam.d, which handles authentication, by inserting the backdoor module at the top of the PAM authentication stack.
+Modify the _common-auth_ file under _/etc/pam.d_ , which handles authentication, by inserting the backdoor module at the top of the PAM authentication stack.
 This ensures it executes first during all authentication requests, allowing the backdoor to intercept credentials stealthily and persistently across system login processes.
 ```
 sed -i '1i auth required pam_backdoor.so' /etc/pam.d/common-auth
 ```